-Coalition of Women for Peace announced it was shutting down.
+In December 2020, Coalition of Women for Peace announced it was shutting down.

-- Website lists donors including: Diakonia (Sweden), Medico International (Germany), Bread for the World (Germany), The United Church of Canada, Kvinna Till Kvinna (Sweden), Oxfam Novib (Netherlands), SIVMO (Netherlands), European Commission, ICCO (Netherlands), Broederlijk Delen (Belgium), Switzerland, Euro-Mediterranean Human Rights Foundation (EMHRF), Norwegian Church Aid, Rosa Luxemberg Foundation (Germany), and others.
+- Past donors include: Switzerland, European Commission, Oxfam Novib (Netherlands), the United Church of Canada, ICCO (Netherlands), Diakonia (Sweden), Medico International (Germany), The United Church of Canada, SIVMO (Netherlands), Broederlijk Delen (Belgium), Euro-Mediterranean Human Rights Foundation (EMHRF), Norwegian Church Aid, and Rosa Luxemberg Foundation (Germany).

 - In 2008-2011, the New Israel Fund (NIF) authorized grants worth $48,957 to CWP (2008, 2009, 2010, 2011).
 On May 15, 2011, NIF issued a statement declaring that “CWP is no longer on the list of approved donor-advised organizations” and that “We have asked CWP to remove our name and funding direction from their website.”

 - CWP is a leader in international BDS campaigns against Israel, including through initiating the “Who Profits from the Occupation” project.

 - Promotes the allegation of Israeli water discrimination against Palestinians.
 The group claims that the shortage of water in the West Bank is “a result of Israel’s policy since 1967, which includes dispossession of water reservoirs in the occupied territories.”
 NGO Monitor research has determined that CWP’s claims are based on false information and are part of a larger demonization campaign against Israel.

 - CWP officials have been photographed holding a flag of the PFLP terrorist organization.
 (Following publication by NGO Monitor, this image was removed from CWP’s Facebook page.)